chainbound/fiber-go/README.md

 ### Subscriptions
 You can find some examples on how to subscribe to the various subscriptions below. `fiber-go` works with `go-ethereum` Transactions internally, but uses a protobuf block representation.
 This will be updated soon.

+Filtering is currently in progress.
+The filter object passed to `SubscribeNewTxs` is a simple **OR** filter, so if a transaction matches either to `To` or the `From` field, it will be sent on the stream.
 #### Transactions
 ```go
 import (